 On her return to New York City, Esther continued to explore professional and personal mindfulness by undertaking a 200-hour teacher training course at Sivananda Yoga Ranch in 2014 and in 2018 received certification in Reiki 1 and 2 and completed a 300-hour teacher training course in India with Jivamukti Yoga School.
 With greater exposure to yogic philosophy, nature, and ayurvedic diet, Esther experienced profound spiritual growth that continues to inform her vision for the future, in which she desires to connect with others on their own path to a more mindful, more compassionate relationship to their community, to the environment, and to themselves.

 Esther continues to refine her yoga practice and redefine her life path through continuous training and practice.
 She recently completed an 800-hour Jivamukti Apprenticeship with her beloved teacher Rima Rabbath.
 Additionally, Esther is a Hospice Volunteer with Visiting Nurse Service of New York and is Associate Producer of A Skate Play, an original skate-theatre production that brings storytelling and skateboarding together across the globe.
 In the fall of 2018, A Skate Play made its way to Palestine in partnership with Skateqilya skatepark where skaters and actors workshopped the play and provided a week of free and public performance.
-In May, she will head back to the Middle East, first teaching in Paris, France and then as a visiting Jivamukti Yoga teacher at Yoga Souk in Beirut, Lebanon.
+In April, she will slowly make her way back to the Middle East, first teaching in Paris, France and then as a visiting Jivamukti Yoga teacher at Yoga Souk in Beirut, Lebanon.